riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/url.png" class="img-responsive" />

-The URL contains the sort field and direction we should be applying... let's work on getting rid of that 404.
+The URL contains the sort field and direction to apply... let's work on getting rid of that 404.

 ####Update the router
 The first step is to update our routes so that Meteor understands what to do with the new URL parameters.